 Agricultural sustainability rests on the principle that we must meet the needs of the present without compromising the ability of future generations to meet their own needs.
-Sustainable agriculture is important to make sure that we have and will continue to have, the water, materials, and resources to protect human health and our environment.
+Sustainable agriculture is important to make sure that we provide healthy and sustainable food for humans as we protect the environment through right agricultural practices.